A Geometric Perspective on Diffusion Models: Preliminaries

-The deterministic nature of ODE enjoys several benefits such as efficient sampling, unique encoding, and meaningful latent manipulations \cite{song2021sde,karras2022edm}.
+The deterministic nature of ODE offers several benefits including efficient sampling, unique encoding, and meaningful latent manipulations \citep{song2021sde,song2021ddim}.
 We thus choose \eqref{eq:pf_ode} to analyze model behaviors throughout this paper.
-Simulating the above ODE requests having the \textit{score function} $\nablax \log p_t(\bfx)$ in hand, which is typically estimated with the \textit{denoising score matching} (DSM) criterion \cite{hyvarinen2005estimation,vincent2011dsm,song2019ncsn}.
-From the perspective of \textit{empirical Bayes} \cite{robbins1956eb,efron2011tweedie,saremi2019neuralEB}, there exists a profound connection between DSM and \textit{denoising autoencoder} (DAE) \cite{vincent2008extracting,alain2014regularized,karras2022edm} (see \appref{app:eb}).
+Simulating the above ODE requests having the \textit{score function} $\nablax \log p_t(\bfx)$ in hand \citep{hyvarinen2005estimation,lyu2009interpretation}, which is typically estimated with the \textit{denoising score matching} (DSM) criterion \citep{vincent2011dsm,song2019ncsn}.
+From the perspective of \textit{empirical Bayes} \citep{robbins1956eb,efron2011tweedie,saremi2019neuralEB}, there exists a profound connection between DSM and \textit{denoising autoencoders} (DAEs) \citep{vincent2008extracting,bengio2013generalized,alain2014regularized} (see \appref{subsec:app_eb}).
 Therefore, we can equivalently obtain the score function \textit{at each noise level} by solving the corresponding least squares estimation: